Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Heterogeneity and the power of a sensitivity analysis in IV studies

 \subsection{Larger but brittler effect estimates}

 While there was no evidence for effect modification within the septic and non-septic subgroups on the basis of observed covariates, the effect ratio estimates within the septic group were larger than those in the non-septic subgroup for all three outcomes as presented in Table \ref{tab.out}.
-As Table \ref{tab.sens} illustrates, the results from the sensitivity analysis are reversed for length of stay and complication.
 For the complication outcome, we were able to reject the null of no effect ratio until $\Gamma=1.56$ and $\Gamma=1.59$ for the septic and non-septic groups respectively.
-For the length of stay variable, the discrepancy is even more substantial: for two individuals in the same matched set, a hidden variable would need to produce discrepancies in the odds that the individuals were assigned to a surgeon with a higher TTO by a factor of 1.64 in the septic group to explain away the finding of no effect ratio, while in the septic-group the odds would need to differ by a factor 2.36.
+For the length of stay variable, the discrepancy is even more substantial: for two individuals in the same matched set, a hidden variable would need to produce discrepancies in the odds that the individuals were assigned to a high TTO surgeon by a factor of 1.64 in the septic group, while in the septic-group the odds would need to differ by a factor of 2.36.
 Despite the septic subgroup having the larger estimated effects, the estimates for the \textit{non-septic} group proved to be more robust to hidden bias.
 We now demonstrate how this phenomenon is reflective of the importance of reduced within-pair homogeneity for reducing sensitivity to hidden bias.